B2B Lead Generation Glossary

 Lead-to-Opportunity Conversion Rate = (Number of Opportunities Created ÷ Number of Qualified Leads) × 100

-You measure this rate to evaluate lead quality and sales effectiveness.
-Higher conversion rates indicate better lead qualification or more effective sales follow-up.
-This metric reveals whether your qualification criteria align with sales reality.
+Tracking this rate evaluates lead quality and sales effectiveness at the same time.
+Higher conversion rates point to better lead qualification or more effective sales follow-up, and the direction of the trend tells you which problem you actually have.
 When conversion rates drop, you either have a lead quality problem or a sales execution problem.
+Knowing which one matters before you start fixing things.

 Related Terms: